marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_009.png)

-> [!IMPORTANT]
->  Both {jit.gl.pbr} and {jit.gl.environment} have a @gamma_correction attribute, which is enabled by default.
+Both {jit.gl.pbr} and {jit.gl.environment} have a @gamma_correction attribute, which is enabled by default.
 This attribute applies gamma correction at the end of the shading process.

+> [!TIP]
-This shortcut has been made to make things look better by default, but now that you know how gamma correction works, I advise you to turn @gamma_correction off and use proper color space conversions "manually."
+> This shortcut has been made to make things look better by default, but now that you know how gamma correction works, I advise you to turn @gamma_correction off and use proper color space conversions "manually."
 This way, any process that happens after the rendering (for example, a pass FX made with {jit.gl.pass}) will operate in the correct linear RGB color space.

 ![](./images/visual-quality_010.png)